The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 If you refer to specific documents or videos of the project please follow these [Creative Commons guidelines on 'Best practices for attribution'](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution) to compose your weblinks correctly.

 **Disclaimer**

-Take careful notice of the following legal information on applicable licenses:
-- the applicable licenses [EUPL Version 1.2](https://joinup.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt) and ([CC-BY Version 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) to The GeoStack Project software and content in the GitHub repositories and the video content on the YouTube channel The GeoStack Project;
-- the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) for the software and content in the GitHub repositories.

 You are responsible for your use of the software and content of The GeoStack Project and any datasets, software and online services from third parties used in The GeoStack Project.
 - If you harm someone else or get into a dispute with someone else, we will not be involved.